ros2/launch/launch/doc/source/architecture.rst

   - This substitution gets the value of a launch description argument, as a string, by name.

-- :class:`launch.substitutions.LocalSubstituion`
+- :class:`launch.substitutions.LocalSubstitution`

-  - This substitution gets a "local" variable out of the context, this is a mechanism that allows a "parent" action to pass information to sub actions.
+  - This substitution gets a "local" variable out of the context.
+This is a mechanism that allows a "parent" action to pass information to sub actions.
   - As an example, consider this pseudo code example `OnShutdown(actions=LogInfo(msg=["shutdown due to: ", LocalSubstitution(expression='event.reason')]))`, which assumes that `OnShutdown` will put the shutdown event in the locals before `LogInfo` is visited.

 - :class:`launch.substitutions.EnvironmentVariable`